M-346FA GETS GREAT AUDIENCE AT THE DUBAI AIRSHOW

 The fighter attack variant of the highly appreciated M-346 is designed to provide enhanced mission performance to the air forces on the battlefield.

-Kuwait has just signed an agreement to purchase 28 Eurofighter fighter jets and the M-346 could be the right solution for training their pilots.
-Currently Kuwaiti pilots complete their training at the Italian Air Force 61° Stormo on the T-346A aircraft.
+Kuwait has just signed an agreement for the purchase of 28 Eurofighter jets, and the M-346 could represent the right solution for its pilot training.
+Kuwaiti pilots are currently completing their training at the 61st Wing of the Italian Air Force on the T-346A aircraft.

-The M-346FA is able to operate very effectively as multi-role tactical aircraft, it features 7 external hard-points for the employ of a extensive variety of air-to-air and air-ground weapons and several external loads such as the advanced Brimstone missile.
+The M-346FA is capable of operating very effectively as a multi-role tactical aircraft.
+It is equipped with seven external hardpoints for the deployment of a wide variety of air-to-air and air-to-ground weapons, as well as various external loads, such as the advanced Brimstone missile.

 Brimstone is a close air support weapon offering to the fast jet pilot the unique capability of engaging a wide range of target types, including fast moving vehicles/vessels in both land and naval environments and in both direct and indirect modes.
 It is fully integrated onto RAF Tornado GR4 and is intended for integration on Typhoon (More details here) and Future Attack Helicopter.